Logo

 Nicole Kidman was brought up in a Catholic family and remains practising.

-Nicole Kidman has featured in annual rankings of the world's highest-paid actors multiple times, including the top spot for a woman in 2006.
+Nicole Kidman has featured in annual rankings of the world's highest-paid actors multiple times, including the leading place for a female actor in 2006.

 Nicole Kidman has raised money for, and drawn attention to, disadvantaged children around the world.